 Training Modules for New Field Supervisors

 In 2000, the field directors from the Schools of Social Work at Clark Atlanta University, Georgia State University, and the University of Georgia formed the Field Education Collaborative.
-In 2009, Kennesaw State University joins as well.
 The purpose of this affiliation is to identify and engage in collaborative activities in order to strengthen the relationships between the schools and the field sites.
-The goal is to combine the four Schools’ resources in providing effective and efficient field education services and training opportunities to meet the needs of field supervisors and field sites within the metro Atlanta area and in North Georgia.
+The goal is to combine the three Schools’ resources in providing effective and efficient field education services and training opportunities to meet the needs of field supervisors and field sites within the metro Atlanta area and in North Georgia.

 The Collaborative offers a joint Social Work Field Supervisors’ Training Program that is open to current field supervisors of social work students.
 Due to space limitations and arrangements among the schools, this program is by invitation only and is not open to other professionals in your agency or the general social work community.